shahumang23/Angular2-HttpClient-Tutorial/README.md

 ## Requirements

-• Users should be able to view a list of the bank’s branches
+* Users should be able to view a list of the bank’s branches<br/>
-• Users should be able to filter the list of branches by city name
+* Users should be able to filter the list of branches by city name<br/>
-• Clicking on a branch in the list should show the following additional details about the branch that was clicked: o Branch name o Full address o Phone number
+* Clicking on a branch in the list should show the following additional details about the branch that was clicked:<br/>
+  * Branch name<br/>
+  * Full address<br/>
+  * Phone number<br/>
-• Data should be obtained from the Halifax API.
+* Data should be obtained from the Halifax API.
 Documentation and endpoint information is available here: https://developer.halifax.co.uk/opendata-v2.2#get-branches-2.2

 ## Getting Started